adjust/ios_sdk/README.md

 [Adjust trackEvent:event];
 ```

-You can read more about special partners and these integrations in our [guide to special partnersd.][special-partners]
+You can read more about special partners and these integrations in our [guide to special partners.][special-partners]

 In that case we would track the event and send a request to: